-Instagram Shopping is quickly becoming the preferred way for consumers to not only learn about new brands and products on Instagram but also to purchase them in just a few simple steps.
+Instagram Shopping is now the preferred way for consumers to learn about new brands and products on the platform, as well as purchase them in just a few simple steps.
+If merchants don't want to be left behind they need to board the train of selling on Instagram.

-In fact, 90% of Instagram users follow a business account, making the expansion of Instagram Shopping more effective than ever for merchants to tag products in their posts, open an online storefront, and simplify the entire buyer journey, from discovery to checkout.
-If you are looking to get a verified badge on Instagram, check out our guide on how to get verified on Instagram to get started.
+Ninety percent of Instagram users follow a business account, making Instagram Shopping an effective way for merchants to tag products in their posts, open an online storefront, and simplify the entire buyer journey, from discovery to checkout.

 How to sell on Instagram